Front companies, embassies mask North Korean weapons trade - U.N.

 EMBASSIES UNDER SCRUTINY

-North Korea's embassies abroad play a key role in aiding and abetting these shadowy companies, the report said, confirming long-held suspicions of the international community.
+North Korea's embassies abroad play a key role in aiding and abetting these shadowy companies, the report said, confirming long-held suspicions by the international community.

 In some of the most comprehensive evidence presented publicly against Pyongyang's embassies, the report said the missions in Cuba and Singapore were suspected of organising an illegal shipment of Cuban fighter jets and missile parts that were seized on a North Korean container ship in Panama last July.